 A completely unsymmetrical porous organic cage was synthesised from a C2v symmetrical building block that was identified by a computational screen.
 The cage was formed through a 12-fold imine condensation of a tritopic C2v symmetric trialdehyde with a ditopic C2 symmetric diamine in a [4 + 6] reaction.
 The cage was rigid and microporous, as predicted by the simulations, with an apparent Brunauer–Emmett–Teller surface area of 578 m2 g−1.
 The reduced symmetry of the tritopic building block relative to its topicity meant there were 36 possible structural isomers of the cage.
 Experimental characterisation suggests a single isomer with 12 unique imine environments, but techniques such as NMR could not conclusively identify the isomer.
 Computational structural and electronic analysis of the possible isomers was used to identify the most likely candidates, and hence to construct a 3-dimensional model of the amorphous solid.
 The rational design of unsymmetrical cages using building blocks with reduced symmetry offers new possibilities in controlling the degree of crystallinity, porosity, and solubility, of self-assembled materials.

-Greenaway R, Santolini V, Bennison MJ, et al., 2018, High-throughput discovery of organic cages and catenanes using computational screening fused with robotic synthesis, Nature Communications, Vol: 9, ISSN: 2041-1723
+Greenaway R, Santolini V, Bennison MJ, et al., 2018, High-throughput discovery of organic cages and catenanes using computational screening fused with robotic synthesis, Nature Communications, Vol: 9, Pages: 1-11, ISSN: 2041-1723

 Supramolecular synthesis is a powerful strategy for assembling complex molecules, but to do this by targeted design is challenging.
 This is because multicomponent assembly reactions have the potential to form a wide variety of products.
 High-throughput screening can explore a broad synthetic space, but this is inefficient and inelegant when applied blindly.
 Here we fuse computation with robotic synthesis to create a hybrid discovery workflow for discovering new organic cage molecules, and by extension, other supramolecular systems.
 A total of 78 precursor combinations were investigated by computation and experiment, leading to 33 cages that were formed cleanly in one-pot syntheses.
 Comparison of calculations with experimental outcomes across this broad library shows that computation has the power to focus experiments, for example by identifying linkers that are less likely to be reliable for cage formation.
 Screening also led to the unplanned discovery of a new cage topology—doubly bridged, triply interlocked cage catenanes.